 The event was held offsite in the historical Leicestershire town of Market Bosworth, which was central to the various locations our delegates were arriving from.
 We arrived early, with what felt like a tonne of resources and materials and hid it all away ready for the ‘big reveal’ later that day.

 It’s fair to say that when the team found out what the task was, there was a palpable gasp of incredulity… “Wow, really?” was whispered somewhere across the room.
 Vanessa had a mischievous twinkle in her eye – her judgement about whether the team would be up for it had been completely spot-on.

 By the way, we were asked on many occasions how this ‘wedding team-build package’ compared to the other wedding team-builds we’d done for clients in the past.
 They couldn’t quite believe that this was our first time and that we never do the same thing for two different clients!

 What Vanessa said…

 “I just wanted to say that Tuesday was absolutely fantastic – we completely achieved our objectives and the day ran like clockwork.
 Thank you so much for ensuring the day was well organised, every detail had been considered – leaving me to stress about table decorations and glitter with my team!

 The leadership were delighted with the whole day and I’ve had lots of feedback of how much they enjoyed it and really got to know people across the team.”

 Vanessa Northern, Senior Internal Communications Manager – Operations

-If you’re thinking ‘I do’ then it’s simple: give Sarah a call and she’ll happily talk to you about it.
-She might even dig out her hat for the occasion!
+If you’re thinking ‘I do’ then it’s simple: give us a call and we’ll happily talk to you about it.
+We might even dig out our posh hats for the occasion!